-Anthos attached clusters lets you register, or attach, Kubernetes clusters that you've created yourself to the Anthos management environment.
-Anthos attached clusters supports attaching Amazon EKS clusters and Azure AKS clusters.
+GKE attached clusters lets you register, or attach, Kubernetes clusters that you've created yourself to the Google Kubernetes Engine (GKE) Enterprise edition (Anthos) management environment.
+GKE attached clusters supports attaching any conformant Kubernetes cluster, with first-class support for Amazon EKS clusters and Azure AKS clusters.

-Attaching a cluster gives you Anthos management and control over it, along with access to a suite of additional Anthos configuration and control tools such as Connect Gateway, Anthos Fleets, Anthos Configuration Management and Anthos Service Mesh.
+Attaching a cluster gives you GKE Enterprise management and control over it, along with access to a suite of additional GKE Enterprise configuration and control tools such as connect gateway, fleets, Config Sync, and Anthos Service Mesh.

-By leveraging Anthos management and control capabilities, you can:
+By leveraging GKE Enterprise management and control capabilities, you can:

-- Automate policy and security across all clusters within your fleet through Anthos Configuration Management.
+- Automate policy and security across all clusters within your fleet through Policy Controller.

 - Monitor and manage a reliable fleet-wide service mesh through Anthos Service Mesh.

-You can control and monitor an attached cluster through the Anthos gcloud command-line tool or the Google Cloud console.
+You can control and monitor an attached cluster through the Google Cloud CLI or the Google Cloud console.

-This resource lets you centrally operate the Anthos configuration and control tools stack, including the Anthos Configuration Management and Anthos Service Mesh products.
+This resource lets you centrally operate the GKE Enterprise configuration and control tools stack, including the Config Sync, Policy Controller, and Anthos Service Mesh products.

-Anthos attached clusters deploys a workload called the Connect Agent in your cluster.
-This agent connects back to the connect API service on the Google Cloud to create a secure link to the Google Cloud.
-Anthos attached clusters uses this secure tunnel to manage additional Anthos software such as Anthos Service Mesh and Anthos Configuration Management.
+GKE attached clusters deploys a workload called the Connect Agent in your cluster.
+This agent connects back to the Connect API service on Google Cloud to create a secure link to Google Cloud.
+GKE attached clusters uses this secure tunnel to manage additional GKE Enterprise features for your clusters.